 Lately, Jad's focus lies on spreading knowledge about Progressive Web Apps and mentoring developers through online courses, blog articles and workshops for startups & enterprises.

 Nicole has been designing websites and apps for over 5 years.
 She has a passion for creating beautiful design solutions for the digital world with experience in front-end development.
 She is currently a freelancer working with startups and big clients around the world.
-Besides that, she loves sharing her knowledge and passion about web design by writing articles on her site and coaching Le Wagon students on the topic!
+Besides that, she loves sharing her knowledge and passion about web design by writing articles on her site and coaching Le Wagon students!